-Coinciding with the digital wave, governments worldwide are increasingly focusing on customer experience as they seek to improve customer satisfaction, efficiency, and mission-effectiveness.
+Coinciding with the digital wave, governments worldwide are increasingly focussing on customer experience as they seek to improve customer satisfaction, efficiency and mission-effectiveness.

-WHAT do most successful companies have in common?
-They provide an exceptional customer experience (Cx).
-Leading companies know that putting customers at the heart of everything they do plays a critical role in improving overall performance.
+WHY do most successful companies have an exceptional customer experience (Cx)?
+They understand that putting customers at the centre of all they do is essential for improving overall performance.

-In the same way, governments around the globe are recognizing the central importance of the citizen experience—and devoting resources to making it better.
+In the same way, governments around the globe are recognising the central importance of the citizen experience—and devoting resources to making it better.

 This coincides with the digital wave in government.
-Worldwide, agencies such as the United Kingdom’s Government Digital Services,2 Singapore’s Government Technology Agency,3 and the Canadian Digital Services4 are dedicated to using digital technologies to improve the experience of citizens, businesses, and government employees.
-In the United States, the Office of Management and Budget in 2018 directed all executive branch agencies to incorporate Cx into their strategic decisions, culture, and design of services.
-Halfway across the globe, Design for Europe, a massive program cosponsored by the European Commission, is working to elevate Cx by promoting design awareness and knowledge exchange.5
+Worldwide, agencies such as the United Kingdom’s Government Digital Services,2 Singapore’s Government Technology Agency,3 and the Canadian Digital Services4 are dedicated to using digital technologies to improve the experience of citizens, businesses and government employees.
+In the United States, the Office of Management and Budget in 2018 directed all executive branch agencies to incorporate Cx into their strategic decisions, culture and design of services.
+Halfway across the globe, Design for Europe, a massive programme cosponsored by the European Commission, is working to elevate Cx by promoting design awareness and knowledge exchange.5

-Human-centered design: Ensuring changes are designed outside-in.
-Human-centered design views problems from the lens of the user and develops solutions that consider their needs.
-While human-centered design promises a better Cx, it can also increase program buy-in, improve processes and efficiencies, and lower errors and costs in government programs.
+Human-centred design: Ensuring changes are designed outside-in.
+Human-centred design views problems from the lens of the user and develops solutions that consider their needs.
+While human-centred design promises a better Cx, it can also increase programme buy-in, improve processes and efficiencies, and lower errors and costs in government programmes.

 Public-sector agencies across the globe are scaling efforts to develop citizen-centric services.
-The US Department of Veteran Affairs redesigned its website to create a more personalized experience for its customers and to eliminate the need for multiple logins, while Singapore’s Ministry of Health used creative communication strategies that focused on citizen engagement to improve health care outreach.6 In South America, Chile’s government innovation lab has used human-centered design (with cocreation) to tackle problems in health care, emergency housing, and energy.7
+The US Department of Veteran Affairs redesigned its website to create a more personalised experience for its customers and to eliminate the need for multiple logins, while Singapore’s Ministry of Health used creative communication strategies that focussed on citizen engagement to improve health care outreach.6 In South America, Chile’s government innovation lab has used human-centred design (with co-creation) to tackle problems in health care, emergency housing and energy.7

 Service design: Integrating “front-stage” and “back-stage” elements.
-Service design marries human-centered design with other workflow tools to organize processes, technologies, and infrastructure to improve the quality of interactions between government and its customers.
-This integrated intervention can improve productivity, efficiency, and mission-effectiveness as well.
+Service design marries human-centred design with other workflow tools to organise processes, technologies and infrastructure to improve the quality of interactions between government and its customers.
+This integrated intervention can improve productivity, efficiency and mission-effectiveness as well.

-Inclusive design: Extending human-centered design further.
-The concept of inclusive design or universal design has also been gaining ground with governments, to help make their programs and services accessible to every citizen.
+Inclusive design: Extending human-centred design further.
+The concept of inclusive design or universal design has also been gaining traction with governments, to help make their programmes and services accessible to every citizen.
 What began with an emphasis on physical infrastructure to accommodate physical handicaps, such as lowering curbs and adding ramps to accommodate wheelchairs, has expanded to foster digital democracy and accommodate different languages as well as mental handicaps.

 Interestingly, innovations in artificial intelligence and the ubiquity of smartphones are enabling a new wave of inclusive design.
 For example, during 2018, Melbourne’s Southern Cross railway station conducted a pilot to help the visually impaired navigate inside the station.
 The eight-month project brought together national, state, city, and nonprofit resources to create and promote a real-time system that connected beacons installed at various points within the railway station to Blindsquare, a free GPS app that provides spoken directional advice through a smartphone.12

 Measuring customer experience: Providing an informed foundation.
-Cx measurement platforms track an individual’s experience in order to prioritize improvements to the customer journey.
+Cx measurement platforms track an individual’s experience in order to prioritise improvements to the customer journey.
 For example, the Federal Acquisition Service at the US General Services Administration used feedback from its 2018 Customer Satisfaction Survey to improve services and savings for customers.
-The agency used fleet category management techniques to bring down the procurement time by 50 percent, reduce installation time by 26 percent, and realize cost savings of 20 percent.13 Better data drives better design, and better design drives citizen satisfaction.
+The agency used fleet category management techniques to bring down the procurement time by 50 per cent, reduce installation time by 26 per cent and realise cost savings of 20 per cent.13 Better data drives better design and better design drives citizen satisfaction.

 Cocreation: Inviting the public’s input to improve services.
 Government does not just provide services to citizens; citizens also provide “services” back to the government.
 The most obvious example of this is when citizens elect leaders, but it can also be extended to solution design and even policy development.
 For example, Portugal’s participatory budget lets citizens present their investment ideas and vote on which projects to fund and implement.
 The budgeting process has two phases.
 First, citizens submit proposals via the website or in participatory meetings.
 They then vote on the regional and national projects they would like to see implemented.
 Portugal is the first nation to implement participatory budgeting at a national level.
 The budget’s second edition in 2018 received 1,418 proposals, of which 692 were voted on.14